Get Maintouch

 LinksManagement

-You set a monthly budget, and the system spreads the acquisition out over time to mimic organic growth curves.
+You set a monthly budget, and the system spreads acquisition over time to mimic organic growth curves.

 What you get

-The main draw is their "SEO Expert Tool."
-It's a rule-set that automates the purchasing process based on specific criteria for speed and anchor text diversity.
+The core feature is their "SEO Expert Tool," a rule-set that automates purchasing based on speed and anchor text diversity criteria.

 Good for: Founders who want a "set it and forget it" bill.
 If you already know your target URLs and just need a machine to execute the schedule, this works fine.